 Apt-fast is a shell script wrapper for apt and aptitude package managers.
 It dramatically increases the download speed by downloading the packages in parallel, with multiple connections per package.
 This tool is quite useful to get things done faster than traditional apt-get command.
 In this brief tutorial, we will see how to speed up the package download process using apt-fast.

 We can install apt-fast utility using the following one-liner command in any DEB-based system:

 Alternatively, you can use the following PPA to install Apt-fast.

 $ sudo add-apt-repository ppa:apt-fast/stable $ sudo apt-get update $ sudo apt-get -y install apt-fast

 Some DEB based distributions like PCLinuxOS includes apt-fast in its official repositories.
-So, to install apt-fast, just run:
+So, you don't need to add the above PPA in that systems.
+Simply run the following command to install apt-fast:

 $ sudo apt-get install apt-fast